envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | Field | Description |
 | --- | --- |
-| `default` _[RateLimitValue](#ratelimitvalue)_ | Limit is the default rate limit for a route if no rules match.
-If a request does not match any of the rules, it is counted towards this limit.
- Note: Limit is applied per route.
-Even if a policy targets a gateway, each route in that gateway still has a separate rate limit bucket.
-For example, if a gateway has 2 routes, and the limit is 100r/s, then each route has its own 100r/s rate limit bucket. |
 | `rules` _[RateLimitRule](#ratelimitrule) array_ | Rules are a list of RateLimit selectors and limits.
 They're used to define fine-grained rate limits that can be applied to specific clients using attributes from the traffic flow.
  Orders matters here as the rules are processed sequentially.
 The first rule that matches the request is applied. |